A Simple and Efficient Joint Measurement Strategy for Estimating Fermionic Observables and Hamiltonians: results

 \subsection{Numerical benchmarks}

-We benchmark our strategy by calculating the variance of our estimator on the ground state of molecular Hamiltonians that are commonly used in the literature (see e.g. \cite{Zhao21, Wan22, hadfield20, Huggins21, ogorman22, mcnulty22, gresch23}).
+We benchmark our strategy by calculating the variance of our estimator (using formula \eqref{eq:molecular_variance}) on the ground state of molecular Hamiltonians that are commonly used in the literature (see e.g. \cite{Zhao21, Wan22, hadfield20, Huggins21, ogorman22, mcnulty22, gresch23}) and allow for a comparison with a wide range of strategies.
 Table \ref{tab:benchmark} presents a comparison between the variances resulting from our strategy and other measurement approaches, including fermionic classical shadows \cite{Zhao21}.
+It is standard in benchmarks \cite{hadfield20, Zhao21} to examine the variance as an indicator of the effectiveness of a strategy.

 For the calculations in Table \ref{tab:benchmark}, the coefficients $\alpha_A^{(r)}$ of the estimator \eqref{eq:hamiltonian_estimator} are chosen as optimal (i.e., minimizing the variance) for the ground state of a given Hamiltonian.
-However state-independent coefficients, uniform over rounds, can also be chosen.
-For details of the optimization and coefficient choice see Appendix \ref{app:optimization}.
-Note that our estimator requires four distinct measurement rounds, and a fair comparison with strategies using a single round requires multiplying our variance by four.
-For further technical details see Appendix \ref{app:numerics}.
+The optimized coefficients are only applicable if prior information about the state and Hamiltonian is known.
+However, state-independent coefficients---uniform over rounds---can also be chosen, and they perform comparatively for larger molecules.
+For details of the optimization and coefficient choice, see Supplementary Information \ref{app:optimization}.
+Note that our estimator requires four distinct measurement rounds.
+Using standard concentration arguments, the sample complexity is bounded by a multiple of the variance \cite{huang20}, by e.g. Hoeffding's inequality.
+Thus a fair comparison of sample complexities against strategies using single round estimators requires multiplying our variance by four.
+For further technical details on the numerical benchmarks see Supplementary Information \ref{app:numerics}.

+To analyze the results of Table \ref{tab:benchmark}, we first note that BRG and LBCS are strategies tailored to specific Hamiltonians.
+It can be expected that for more complex Hamiltonians, and larger system sizes, their advantage would diminish, due to the large number of terms in the Hamiltonian's decomposition, making the bias towards certain observables in the decomposition less beneficial.
+Moreover, the optimized strategies require numerical optimizations, prior knowledge of the Hamiltonian, and a classical approximation of the underlying quantum state.
+For these strategies, experiments are tailored towards a specific Hamiltonian, and therefore estimating other observables with the same data is not expected to perform well.
+This is not the case for non-optimized strategies, including our scheme.
+The optimization we propose is optional and performed only in post-processing, hence it can be performed independently on each new observable of interest.